VA Sleep Apnea Disability Ratings Explained

 If your CPAP records your therapy data on an SD card, consider bringing a printed summary.
 You can import your SD card data and generate a PDF report showing your nightly usage, AHI, leak rates, and therapy trends.
 This provides objective documentation of your treatment compliance.

-The 50% rating is tied to the use of a breathing assistance device.
-This means your CPAP compliance is directly relevant to maintaining your rating.
+The 50% rating is tied to the use of a breathing assistance device, so your CPAP usage is directly relevant to it.

 The VA can propose a rating reduction during a routine re-evaluation if there is evidence that the condition has improved or the veteran is no longer using the prescribed device.
-Documenting consistent CPAP use over time helps protect your rating at future exams.
+Keeping your own record of consistent CPAP use over time means you have that documentation on hand if the question ever comes up.

-Most CPAP machines record detailed usage data on an SD card every night, including hours of use, mask seal quality, and therapy effectiveness.
-This data can document your treatment history over months or years.
+Most CPAP machines record detailed usage data on an SD card every night, including hours of use, mask seal quality, and your AHI and leak trends.
+This data can document your own treatment history over months or years.

 Our CPAP compliance calculator can help you track whether you are meeting the standard compliance threshold (4+ hours on 70% of nights).
 For a deeper look at your therapy data, you can import your whole SD card folder for a night-by-night breakdown.